Protectionist policy that is killing the game

 At the same time there has been a concerted message from Premiership Rugby and BT Sport that the league is the most entertaining, and most competitive, in the world.

 The French Top 14 is far more competitive and entertaining.
 The Premiership claim is based mainly on the false premise that the more tries teams score, the more entertaining the league.
-It is a blinkered argument that fails to recognise that too many of these tries resemble Sevens-style run-ins, liberally interspersed with forward passes, against defences that may as well have hoisted the white flag.
-Scores like this represent the antithesis of what most rugby union fans, and players consider competitive.
+It is a blinkered argument that fails to recognise that too many of these tries resemble Sevens-style run-ins, liberally interspersed with forward passes, against defences that as well have hoisted the white flag.
+Scores like this represent the antithesis of what most fans, and players consider competitive.

-The reality is that in the two seasons since the suspension of promotion-relegation by the RFU to protect the interests of the 13-team Premiership cabal, it has been semicompetitive.
+The reality is that in the two seasons since the suspension of promotion- by the RFU to protect the interests of the 13-team Premiership cabal, it has been semicompetitive.
 The picture now is of five or six clubs in the title hunt, with the chase for play-off places becoming the only truly competitive element in the league.
 Outside that, especially when a points gap appears between fourth, fifth, or sixth, the clubs below become also-rans.

 They might raise the occasional gallop at home against opponents who, like them, are trying to qualify for a European Cup tournament in which they are rapidly becoming cannon-fodder for French, Irish, and now South African opponents.
 However, overall, with the threat of relegation removed, their motivation to win is neutered.